 Small Area Fair Market Rents housing program.

 The Small Area Fair Market Rents (SAFMR) program will help beneficiaries of Section 8 housing vouchers pay the rent on homes or apartments that are located in the suburbs.
+The federal government benefit can also help families or individuals use section vouchers to pay for some moving costs.
 In addition, there may be both counseling as well as financial help given to the family to help them resettle into these communities.

 The United States Department of Housing and Urban Development created this program in order to offer a more diverse range of apartments to current clients of Section 8.
 It may also allow them live in a better school district, a safer neighborhoods, or maybe closer to their job.
 It can often be difficult for any low income family (even if they have a voucher) to pay the monthly rent on properties in more desirable areas outside of a city center.
 SAFMR was create to help address this issue.